Spicy Peanut Quinoa Salad

 Instructions

 1. Bring 2 cups of water to a boil in a medium saucepan.
-Add quinoa and simmer briskly until quinoa is tender, about 15 minutes.
+Add quinoa, cover, and simmer until quinoa is tender, about 15 minutes.

 2. Meanwhile, in a large bowl, combine peanut butter, vinegar, soy sauce, hot red pepper flakes, and garlic.
 Add enough hot tap water (about 2 tablespoons) to thin the mixture to sauce consistency.